-We were recommended to stay at La Serrana in Salento by not one, but by two or three friends beforehand, and figured we should reserve.
-“Everyone stays there,” they said.
-We found out why.
+We were recommended to stay at La Serrana in Salento by not one, not two, but three friends beforehand!

 La Serrana charmed us from the beginning, even though the surroundings were all dark as night.
 Our first night we were invited to a campfire in the back of the property, where we got to meet some friends and make hiking plans for the next morning.